Zinabuf/GCIM/README.md

 5 ID_805 ID_805 23.3025
 6 ID_806 ID_806 24.9871
 ~~~
- Exposure variable for the target datset should be
+ The exposure variable for the target dataset should be

  ~~~
       V1     V2          V3        V4 V5       V6      V7        V8        V9